Linuxfabrik/monitoring-plugins/check-plugins/borgbackup/README.md

 Checks the status of the last borgbackup run by parsing the borg logfile.
 Alerts on non-zero return codes from the create or prune steps, and warns if the last successful backup is older than a configurable threshold (default: 24 hours).
 Also detects active borg mounts in /proc/mounts.
 Requires root or sudo.

+**Important Notes:**

+* The logfile must contain lines in the format `start: YYYY-MM-DD HH:MM:SS`, `end: YYYY-MM-DD HH:MM:SS`, `create_retc: N`, `prune_retc: N`
+* Borg return code 1 (warning) is treated as OK by the check; return codes >= 2 trigger alerts
+* If the logfile is missing or incomplete (any of the four fields not found), the check exits with UNKNOWN
+* Active `borgfs` mounts are reported as WARN immediately, before evaluating the logfile

 **Data Collection:**

 * Parses `/var/log/borg/borg.log` for four fields: `start`, `end`, `create_retc`, and `prune_retc`